 For fair value hedges, the effectiveness of the hedge relationship is assessed by comparing changes in the fair value of the hedged item attributable to changes in the benchmark rate of interest with changes in the fair value of the derivative.
-Fair value hedge accounting is not applicable for the current year.
+Fair value hedge accounting is not applicable for the current period.
 For cash flow hedges, effectiveness is assessed by comparing the changes in the fair value of the derivative with changes in the fair value of the hedged item attributable to the hedged risk, using the hypothetical derivative method.
 Possible sources of ineffectiveness are as follows:

-- Differences in the benchmark rates of interest used to value the hedged item and the hedging instrument, such as when cash collateralised interest rate swaps are discounted using SONIA but this is not the benchmark rate of interest for the hedged item.
-This was only applicable up until September 2020 at which point all LIBOR exposures were rebased to SONIA. - Differences in timing of cash flows between the derivative and the hedged item. - Hedging derivatives with a non-zero fair value at the date of initial designation as a hedging instrument. - · Counterparty credit risk which impacts the fair value of uncollateralised swaps but not the hedged item.
+- Differences in timing of cash flows between the derivative and the hedged item. - Hedging derivatives with a non-zero fair value at the date of initial designation as a hedging instrument. - Counterparty credit risk which impacts the fair value of uncollateralised swaps but not the hedged item.

-9. DERIVATIVE FINANCIAL INSTRUMENTS (CONTINUED)
+10. DERIVATIVE FINANCIAL INSTRUMENTS (CONTINUED)